-MICRO FOCUS, the Micro Focus logo and Silk Test are trademarks or registered trademarks of Micro Focus IP Development Limited or its subsidiaries or affiliated companies in the United States, United Kingdom and other countries.
+MICRO FOCUS, the Micro Focus logo and Silk Test are trademarks or registered trademarks of Micro Focus or one of its affiliates.

 All other marks are the property of their respective owners.

 Contents

 ata-Driven Test Cases 4

 efore You Begin 5

 reating a Data-Driven Test Case and Running It Using the Sample Recor ď

 6

 Creating a Data-Driven Test Case

 Running Your Data-Driven Test Case

 unning a Data-Driven Test Case Using All Rows and Tables 8

 Creating a Data-Driven Test Case 8

 Find and Replace Values 9

 Running Your Data-Driven Test Case 0